 Skip to content

-Home > Staff and Recruitment > HR Connect > Occupational Health > Guidance for Managers Supporting Staff with Thoughts of Suicide
+Home > Staff and Recruitment > HR Connect > Occupational Health > Guidance to Support Staff with Thoughts of Suicide

-Guidance for Managers Supporting Staff with Thoughts of Suicide
+Guidance to Support Staff with Thoughts of Suicide

-The guidance below outlines the steps that managers can take when they are concerned that a staff member has thoughts of suicide.
-This can also be used by HR staff, Peer Supporters and staff side representatives.
+The guidance below outlines the steps that we can all take when we are concerned that a staff member has thoughts of suicide.

 Ask about suicide